Varol Cagdas Tok

 The Mechanics of Reflection

 TCP cannot generally be used for reflection because the three-way handshake reveals the spoofed source: the server sends a SYN-ACK to the target, the target has no record of initiating a connection and sends a RST, and the handshake fails before any application data is exchanged.
-The response payload, the amplified traffic, never arrives because the connection never establishes.
+TCP's statefulness, which makes it vulnerable to SYN flooding, simultaneously makes it resistant to use as a reflection vector.
+UDP's statelessness, which makes it efficient for request-response services, makes it trivially usable for reflection.

 Amplification Factor

-CLDAP: Connectionless LDAP, used for Windows domain controller queries, responds to a small attribute query with a response containing domain controller metadata.
-Amplification factors of approximately 56 to 70x are typical.
-This was observed in the wild in 2016 as a relatively new amplification vector, demonstrating that even decades-old protocols can yield new attack surfaces when examined with this lens.
+CLDAP: Connectionless LDAP, used for Windows domain controller queries, produces amplification factors of approximately 56 to 70x.
+This was observed in the wild in 2016 as a relatively new vector, demonstrating that decades-old protocols can yield new attack surfaces when examined with this lens.

 CharGen: the character generation service (port 19, RFC 864) sends a continuous stream of characters once a UDP packet is received.
-The amplification factor is in principle unbounded, as the stream continues until the source stops receiving.
-In practice, timeouts and packet loss limit it, but amplification factors exceeding 358x have been measured.
-CharGen has no legitimate modern use and its continued presence on the internet is purely legacy.
-The number of reachable CharGen servers has decreased substantially, but they still appear in amplification attack reports.
+Amplification factors exceeding 358x have been measured.
+CharGen has no legitimate modern use; its continued presence on the internet is purely legacy.

 Bandwidth Arithmetic at Scale

-The arithmetic changes the nature of the problem for defenders.
+This changes the nature of the problem for defenders.
 It is no longer sufficient to have more bandwidth than the attacker.
 It is necessary to have more bandwidth than the attacker multiplied by the best available amplification factor.
 For an organization not using a purpose-built DDoS mitigation provider with massive bandwidth capacity, this is simply not achievable at current amplification factors.

 The Reflector Population

 Amplification attacks are bounded not by the attacker's bandwidth but by the number of available reflectors and their aggregate bandwidth.
-This makes the reflector population itself an important parameter in understanding attack capability.

 NTP servers running old software with monlist enabled have decreased substantially following coordinated disclosure and the widely reported 2013 attacks.
-However, "decreased substantially" in a population that was previously measured in millions still leaves large numbers.
+However, "decreased substantially" in a population previously measured in millions still leaves large numbers.

 SSDP reflectors are primarily consumer devices, home routers, smart TVs, network printers, that are difficult to patch in bulk and whose operators have no meaningful way to detect that their device is being used as a reflector.
 These reflectors are replenished naturally as new devices are deployed without security configuration.